 With the right content marketing strategy for employer branding, your candidate negotiations can benefit from:

 A wider choice of talent: Readers may share your content with executives in similar fields, giving you a wider recruitment pool.

 A better understanding of the target group: Engaging with potential candidates gives you an idea of what professionals in a particular field care most about, whether you're talking about salaries, perks, training seminars, technological advances, etc. With better understanding, you are better able to craft an offer that faces fewer objections.

 Optimization of the employer's value proposition: Let your prospective candidates know that your company is an attractive, sustainable, and credible employer, and candidates should be more willing to accept your employment terms.

 Hire too early, and you might not hire the right people or the best talent.
 Hire too late, and you might be hiring people to mitigate disasters.
 When you hire too early, you may be unable to accurately measure your needs.
 In the beginning phases of a business, it can be difficult to accurately determine your staffing needs.

 As an example, should you hire a fully trained accountant or can a bookkeeper adequately fill the role?
-Do you need a team of accomplished salespeople or can one sales expert become a mentor to newcomers for future success?
+Do you need a team of accomplished salespeople or can one sales expert become a leader or mentor to newcomers for future success?

 How you time your recruitment and hiring efforts may have an impact on your negotiation strengths.
 If you're only hiring a legal expert after all your contracts have been found to be in breach of the law, then your candidates have the upper hand.